winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 -- creating topics and publishing to topics are serviced as part of a single set of APIs.

-**The reason Wing limits resource creation to the preflight phase is because we believe dynamic resource creation leads to applications that are less stable and harder to maintain.** Let’s dive into why this is.
+But in practice, there are important differences between these two kinds of APIs.
+In this post, we'll explore why we think most cloud applications should avoid dynamically creating resources in inflight, and instead stick to managing resources in preflight using tools like IaC.

 ## Resource management is hard

 First, dynamic resource creation introduces enormous complexity from a resource management perspective.
-This is part of the reason why the IaC (infrastructure as code) tools were created.
-Not only is it too cumbersome and error-prone to create large numbers of cloud resources by clicking buttons in your web browser, but it also becomes difficult to reliably maintain and update the infrastructure.
+This is a large part of the reason why the IaC tools were created.
+Not only is it too cumbersome and error-prone to create large numbers of cloud resources by clicking buttons in your web browser, but it also becomes difficult to reliably maintain, update, and track the infrastructure.
+This becomes increasingly true as you start to pay attention to the cost of your application.

 When you use tools like Terraform or CloudFormation, you typically create a YAML file or JSON file that describes resources in a declarative format.
 These